EzraKemboi/Version-contro-system/README.md

-A version simple version  control system that allows you to use command similar to using git To work on your local machine you need to:
+A simple version  control system that allows you to use commands similar to using git To work on your local machine you need to:
 #Add the Project to the PYTHONPATH
  Example